InfoSecInnovations/project-fantastic/README.md

 ## Getting Started

 To install Fantastic, simply create an empty directory where you want to run the server from and run `npx fantastic-cli init`.
 Depending on the authentication system used, you may have to configure an admin account.
 The Active Directory auth module is currently experimental and there is a high chance of it not working!
+Try using `npm cache verify` to clean up the npm cache if the install command isn't working.

 Once Fantastic has been installed, use `npm start` as administrator to run it.
 You can access the client at `localhost:5000` by default.